 My ophthalmologist father and neurosurgeon uncle were devoted to their patients and epitomized the deeply rooted responsibilities of a surgeon to their patients.
 They wore their white coats with humility and taught me to honor the trust put into them by their patients.
 No matter how much medicine becomes commercialized, that traditional standard of care was ingrained into me throughout my upbringing.

-My surgical training at Harvard emphasized that an excellent surgeon must be an excellent physician.
+At Harvard, it was emphasized that an excellent surgeon must also be an excellent physician.
 We were not allowed into the operating room until we demonstrated a total understanding of our patients’ medical issues.
 Medical clearance, mammograms, EKG’s—and whatever else is appropriate for a particular patient—all trump every other consideration before I proceed with surgery.

 Understanding a patient’s objectives and planning surgery are important first steps.
 But the care the nursing staff provides not only makes the process pleasant for the patient, but safer as well.
 So too does operating room equipment, anesthetic medications, and the type of sutures.
 Everything I do, every tool I use, is based only on quality; I want everything to contribute to the very best results.